-The College is committed to providing the best occupational education possible by utilizing available financial and physical resources.
-The mission of the Division of Technical Programs and Training is to prepare associate degree and certificate students with occupational skills necessary for success in the workplace through a carefully sequenced curriculum.
+The Business and Technical Division is committed to providing quality academic and technical programs that meet the needs of students, the community, business, industry, and government.
+The Division strives to provide associate degree and certificate students with occupational skills necessary for success in the workplace through a carefully sequenced curriculum.
 In addition, the programs have been designed to prepare students to work effectively with others, to solve problems, to make decisions, and to adapt to change.
+A goal of the Divison is to create an environment that promotes life-long learning, respect for diversity, and ethical and professional behavior.